larryhastings/correlate/README.md

 > representing the ranking; if this value is the 19th in the dataset,
 > you should supply `ranking=19`.

+`Correlator.Dataset.clear(default_weight=1, *, id=None)`

+> Clears the Dataset.
+Reinitializes it to its empty state.
+> You can optionally also change the dataset's default weight
+> and its id.

 `CorrelatorResult()`

 > The class for objects returned by `Correlator.correlate()`.